cshum/imagor/README.md

 imagor uses one of the most efficient image processing library [libvips](https://www.libvips.org/).
-It is typically 4-8x [faster](https://github.com/libvips/libvips/wiki/Speed-and-memory-use) than using the quickest ImageMagick and GraphicsMagick settings. imagor implements libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) that enables parallel processing pipelines, achieving high network throughput.
+It is typically 4-8x [faster](https://github.com/libvips/libvips/wiki/Speed-and-memory-use) than using the quickest ImageMagick and GraphicsMagick settings. imagor implements libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) that facilitates parallel processing pipelines, achieving high network throughput.

 imagor features a ton of image processing use cases, available as a HTTP server with first-class Docker support.
 It adopts the [thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax representing a high-performance drop-in replacement.